About The Program

 Thank you for your interest in CBU's Master of Science Athletic Training.
 Our program is an entry level master's degree program designed to prepare students for entry into the athletic training profession according to the Commission on Accreditation of Athletic Training Education (CAATE).
 Individuals who want to become certified athletic trainers must earn a degree from a CAATE-accredited program and pass a national certification exam administered by the Board of Certification (BOC).
 The CBU Athletic Training Program (ATP) received CAATE accreditation in August 2009.
 In June 2014, ATP received a ten-year CAATE accreditation.

 Currently, entry-level athletic training programs can be found both at the undergraduate and the graduate levels; however, after 2022 undergraduate programs will no longer be available (CAATE Standard 2: Baccalaureate programs may not admit, enroll, or matriculate students into the athletic training program after the start of the fall term 2022).
 CBU's ATP was the first entry-level master's program in California and one of the few in the Western United States.
-In 2018, CBU will graduate its 10th class of MSAT students.
+In 2018, CBU graduated its 10th class of MSAT students.

 The academic program is a two-year sequence of didactic and clinical experiences intended for college graduates who hold a bachelor's degree and meet the prerequisite requirements for admission.
 Educational courses are offered in a traditional format on the Riverside campus of California Baptist University.
 Clinical experiences involve hands-on application of skills within a variety of settings.
 All students are required to complete a minimum of 900 clinical education hours over a two-year period under the direct supervision of a certified athletic trainer.
 All students will complete clinical rotations categorized by exposure to general medical experiences, varying levels of risk, a variety of different populations including genders, and protective equipment.